sasozivanovic/memoize/README.md

 Enter Memoize.
 The basic idea is very simple.
 A PDF can contain multiple pages, right?
-So *why not externalize all the pictures in one go, and use them by including a specific page from a PDF?* Pure magic: the computational complexity drops from quadratic to linear.
+So *why not externalize all the pictures in one go, and use them by including a specific page from the resulting PDF?* Pure magic: the computational complexity drops from quadratic to linear.
 Or in plain English, those 5 hours turn into (less than) 5 minutes.

-# A bit of the how #

 In more detail, memoization/externalization in Memoize works in two stages: